 The girls and I shared a lunch portion spicy Thai pasta meal at Austyn’s Restaurant and Chicken Fajita Nachos at Tampico Mexican Restaurant for dinner.
 The Gun Room Restaurant, located in the LaFayette Hotel, was most interesting, as it had a huge collection of long rifles on display.
 Unfortunately the service was iffy and the menu just average.

 Other Noteworthy Attractions

 Marietta, Ohio has a castle, coincidentally called “The Castle”.
 The castle’s gothic-revival style architecture, with octagonal tower, was filled with lovely antiques from the Victorian Era.
 Savvy tour guides gave a witty, yet informative, overview of the castle’s history.
 It hosts many music and art events, plus educational programs, ghost tours, and teas, throughout the year.
 Other things to do in Marietta included a sternwheeler cruise on the Ohio and Muskingum Rivers, or a visit to the world-famous Fenton Art Glass Company in Wiliamstown, West Virginia.

 If you love history, visit Muskingum River State Park to see the memorial to the Start Westward sculpture.
 This artwork consists of three men standing atop a rock, landing on the Muskingum River.
 Start Westward represents the first landing of the pioneers and start of westward territory expansion.

-If you would like to visit Ohio, check out my other posts:
+If you would like to visit Ohio, check out our other posts: